msoula/cosmicbox/README.md

 ## CONFIGURATION OF THE COSMICBOX

-By default, the CosmicBox project is configured to only recognize WiFi USB antennaes Wi-Pi.
+By default, the CosmicBox project is configured to only recognize WiFi USB antennae Wi-Pi.
 However, it is possible to configure buildroot to add new antennae.

 To do so, go into project root directory, and enter: